-This course is designed to provide students with academic and professional support during their yearlong internship teaching assignment.
+This course is designed to provide students with academic and professional support during their internship teaching assignment.
 The courses are offered in a seminar format consisting of reflective discussions that evolve around events in content classes, field experiences, supervised teaching, and collaboration between the candidates, university personnel, and the on-site support provider.
-The course will also provide candidates assistance and support in the completion of the Educative Teaching Performance Assessment (EdTPA) instructional cycles, to include implementation, guidance, and remediation.
-Synchronous (live) meetings via technology will be a requirement of this course.
-All students on an approved intern credential are required to successfully pass four terms of Internship Supervision and Support.
+Synchronous (live) meetings via technology will be required for this course.
+All students with an approved intern credential must successfully pass four terms of Internship Supervision and Support.
+In order to pass INT504 and be eligible for a preliminary teaching credential from the CTC students must receive a passing score on the EdTPA by the end of the term.
+Students who do not pass the EdTPA will be required to retake INT504 up to an additional four times.
+The CTC requires that all students working on an internship credential be supervised and enrolled with the university until they meet all requirements for a preliminary credential.
+CR/NC Grading.